Skip to main content

 1. Original Date Announced

-The New York Times reports that the Social Security Administration (SSA) reached an agreement with DHS in February to share the last-known addresses of 98,000 people with ICE.
+The New York Times reported on April 10, 2025 that the Social Security Administration (SSA) reached an agreement with DHS sometime in February to share the last-known addresses of 98,000 people with ICE.
 During the first Trump administration, DHS reportedly also pushed for access to SSA data, but those efforts were rebuffed due to privacy concerns.

 Trump 2.0 [ID #1681]